Eastern Chipmunk

 Habits and Lifestyle

-These rodents are solitary and diurnal animals.
+Eastern chipmunks are solitary animals.
+They are active during the day, spending most of their time searching for food.
 Periods of increased activity are mid-morning and mid-afternoon.
 Eastern chipmunks are highly territorial, particularly defending areas around their burrows.
 In spite of being accomplished climbers, they are terrestrial foragers.
 Although they usually hoard food, these animals don't store fat for hibernation period.
 Instead, they regularly wake up from hibernation, occasionally leaving the burrow if it's warm enough.
-The duration of torpor depends on populations and individuals.
+The duration of hibernation depends on populations and individuals.
 Some chipmunks may be dormant throughout the winter, whereas others display more activity.
 Eastern chipmunks live in burrows, which they dig themselves.
-A typical burrow of this animal is composed of numerous entrances as well as tunnels, which are connected between each other.
+A typical burrow of this animal is composed of numerous entrances as well as tunnels, which are connected to each other.
 They construct their nests out of crushed or chewed leaves in a large chamber.
+They also line their burrows with leaves, rocks, sticks, and other materials, making the burrows even harder to see.
 Other chambers serve as food stores.
-In addition, there have been known cases of individuals, nesting in hollow trees.
+Eastern chipmunks communicate with the chip, the chuck, the trills, the whistle or squeal, and chatter.
+Their trill has been measured to occur at the rate of 130 vibrations per minute.

 Group name